S7achin/SPAM-Detector/README.md

 This is My Spam detector sofware

 1. open terminal of vs code
+2. open file app.py with their supporting files model.pkl and vectorizer.pkl both are mandatory.
-2. run command:
+3. run command:
-3. streamlit run app.py
+4. streamlit run app.py